tlorusso/traveltime/README.md

-## traveltimeR - API Wrapper for the Traveltime API
+## traveltime - API Wrapper for the Traveltime API

 The traveltimeR-package allows to retrieve isochrones for traveltimemaps from the Traveltime Platform API directly from R. The isochrones are stored as sf-objects, ready for visualization or further processing.
 The isochrones display how far you can travel from a certain location within a given timeframe.
 Numerous modes of transport are supported. https://api.traveltimeapp.com/